dnlrsr/subarr/README.md

 ### Notes

-⚠️ **YouTubarr currently does not implement any sort of authetication.
+⚠️ **Subarr currently does not implement any sort of authetication.
 It is highly recommended that you do not expose your instance to the internet (or, at least, put it behind a form of authentication like nginx or Cloudflare)** ⚠️

-YouTubarr is NOT intended to do the following:
+Subarr is NOT intended to do the following:
 - Index an entire channel/playlist or get "older" videos.
-YouTubarr's RSS approach is specifically for "subscriptions": new video is posted, take some action
+Subarr's RSS approach is specifically for "subscriptions": new video is posted, take some action
 - Media management.
-Once YouTubarr kicks off the post-processor (like yt-dlp), its job is done.
+Once Subarr kicks off the post-processor (like yt-dlp), its job is done.
 Use Plex/Jellyfin/etc or another one of the linked solutions above if you require more control over your media

 ### Current features